liilab/appify/README.txt

 - ###Order management:
 WooApp allows you to take orders and manage your online store through a mobile app.
 You can view order lists, update addresses, and track orders all from your phone or tablet.

-- ###Customization:
-WooApp allows you to customize the look and feel of your mobile app to match your brand and style.
-You can choose from a variety of colors, fonts, and layout options to create a unique and visually appealing app.

 - ###User-friendly interface:
 WooApp has a user-friendly interface and excellent user experience, making it easy for customers to shop and purchase products through the app.